ESSENTIALS OF DIAGNOSIS

 Systemic invasive candidiasis with candidemia may be seen with immunosuppression and in patients receiving broad-spectrum antibiotic and hypertonic glucose solutions, as in hyperalimentation.
 There may or may not be clinically evident mucocutaneous candidiasis.

 Affected parts should be kept dry and exposed to air as much as possible.
 Water immersion should be minimized and gloves should be worn for those with infected nails or digital skin.
-If possible, discontinue systemic antibiotics.
-For treatment of systemic ...
+If possible, discontinue systemic antibiotics. ...